amacss-utsc/amacss_constitution/README.md

 6.4.3.1 – Initiated because the member or executive has violated section 6.1 after receiving Second Tier warning relative to a particular action or behaviour.

-6.4.3.2 – The removal vote must take place at a valid general meeting of the membership.
+6.4.3.2 – The removal vote must take place at a valid executive meeting of the membership.
 A representative supporting the motion for removal and the executive member facing removal (or an individual they designate), may speak for up to five minutes each.

-6.4.3.3 – The removal of an executive officer requires a simple majority vote of all of the members present at a valid general meeting (including executives).
+6.4.3.3 – The removal of an executive officer requires a simple majority vote of all of the members present at a valid executive meeting.
 The executive member facing removal is entitled to vote on the motion.

 </ul>